saaddev02-hue/new/src/content/2024-08-15-leap-magazine-feature.md

 featured: false
 ---

-# Saher Flow Solutions Featured in Inaugural Edition of LEAP Magazine

 **Saher Flow Solutions**, a cutting-edge advanced sensing solution provider based in Saudi Arabia, has been highlighted in the first edition of LEAP magazine.
 The company, known for its innovative water-cut and multiphase flow meters, is making waves in the oil and gas industry by helping companies manage unwanted produced water, thereby reducing their costs per barrel.